 What can I give to charity?

 If you think something you want to part with could be of worth to someone else, you might want to consider taking it to your local charity shop.
-Knowing that your unwanted belongings will find a good home can be a great relief if you’ve got a lot of stuff to sort through – not to mention the satisfaction you’ll get from helping to raise money for a good cause.
+Knowing that your unwanted belongings will find a new home and benefit a good cause can be a relief.

 If you decide to donate items to a charity shop, it’s worth signing up for Gift Aid.
 Gift Aid allows the charity to claim back tax at no extra cost to you.
 You can find out how to sign up for Gift Aid on the British Heart Foundation website.

-Organisations like soup kitchens, food banks, refuges, and theatre prop departments are other good places to donate unwanted items to.
-You can find out what’s available in your local area online, but make sure to contact the organisation first to check whether your items are of use.
+Organisations like soup kitchens, food banks, refuges, and theatre prop departments are other good places to donate unwanted items.
+You can find out what’s needed in your local area online.

 You can also use services like Get Rid of and Donate, which pick up your items and distribute them to those in need.